OnceUponALoop/mkdocs_build_plantuml/README.md

 ## Dark Mode Support

-Since Version 1.4 this plugin can support dark mode when rendering with `server` (prefers-color-scheme).
+The plugin can now support dark mode when rendering in either `local` or `server` modes.

-**Note**: Not in local mode, only server rendering mode

-1. Install latest (ie. for [Material Theme](https://squidfunk.github.io/mkdocs-material/))
+1. Install a dark theme (ie. for [Material Theme](https://squidfunk.github.io/mkdocs-material/))
 1. Enable theme support in this plugin:

         - build_plantuml: